Visit the institution website for COVID‑19 updates

 - To develop your skills in handling applied linguistic research for conducting evidence-based enquiry within the field of TESOL.

-The course begins in late September with an online orientation session.
-You will meet your tutors and fellow students in our virtual learning environment and become familiar with this form of web-based learning.
-We will provide more information about how the course will work and how you will engage with the learning materials, tutors and other students.
+The programme usually begins in late September with an online orientation session administered via our virtual learning environment.
+In the online orientation session, you will ‘meet’ your tutors and fellow students in our virtual learning environment and become familiar with this form of web-based learning.

-The following five modules make up the course and you can find more details about each of them on the Course Structure page.
+There are five online modules and a dissertation, and you can find more details about each of them on the Course Structure page.
+Dates are provided as a guide, but may vary.

 - Second Language Acquisition (October-December, Year 1)